 School # 1 - Port-à-Piment Trade School

-In 1986, by assisting a German missionary (Detlef Gwinner) with tools and equipment to help in the village of Port-à-Piment using World Relief funds, this marked the beginning of School #1 or Port-à-Piment Trade School.
+In 1986, this first school began by assisting a German missionary (Detlef Gwinner) with getting tools and equipment to help in the village of Port-à-Piment.
 Since that time, several German missionaries have served at this location.
-With God’s blessings along with the support of the Germans, this school is well organized; currently, teaching the trades of woodworking, masonry, plumbing, computers, electrical and sewing.
+With God’s blessings along with the support of the Germans, this school is well organized.
+Currently, they teach the trades of woodworking, masonry, plumbing, computers, electrical and sewing.
 The morning begins with worship and a short Bible devotional led by one of the students.

-Today, 80% of the teachers have all been trained in the school.
+Today, 80% of the teachers are school graduates.
 Prior to 2010 the school was being administered by the German missionary, Reinhard Schallar.
 Since then the director, administrator and all other staff are Haitian.
 Since the town provides no electricity, the school furnishes its own power using their own generator.

 School #2 - IRD School, Les Cayes